 As the State’s Real Estate Portfolio Manager, the Georgia State Properties Commission is responsible for the acquisition and disposition of all State owned real property and all real property interests.
 Additionally, SPC provides leasing assistance to State entities in the location of State owned or commercially owned space.
 The cite for the laws governing the State Properties Commission is O.C.G.A.
 50-16-30 through 125.

-Portfolio Management is comprised of three distinct, but coordinated, programs: Asset Management, Space Management and Transaction Management.
+Portfolio Management is comprised of four distinct, but coordinated, divisions: Asset, Space, Land, and Leasing.

 Asset Management is the strategic function that manages the State’s real estate assets to provide the maximum value to the State.
 This is accomplished through the following objectives:

 - Manage assets cost effectively and efficiently to optimize use

 - Understand asset position within its life-cycle

 - Manage risks and costs throughout the asset’s life-cycle

 - Identify the short- and long-term requirements of an asset

 - Develop capital budgets and monitor capital expenditures